 When asked about the operation, police stated that they targeted men seeking to buy sex by using online ads on Craigslist.com, Backpage.com, Backescorts.com, Plentyoffish.com, Adam4adam.com and “The Valdosta Underground Sex Club.”
-While monitoring the websites for ads in the area in the week leading up to the reverse sting, BPD officers found seventeen individuals advertising for prostitution services on just one of the websites (Backpage.com).
-According to the a report in the Mauldin Observer, police “used a vacant house on Brice Street — with the homeowner’s permission — to set up, putting in video and audio equipment on the outside and inside to record men arriving and walking into the house.
-Prior to that, they posted several decoy profiles on the [aforementioned] websites, and invited men who had previously initiated conversations involving paying for sex.
+While monitoring the websites for ads in the area, in the week leading up to the reverse sting, BPD officers found seventeen individuals advertising for prostitution services on just one of the websites (Backpage.com).
+According to a report in the Mauldin Observer, police “used a vacant house on Brice Street — with the homeowner’s permission — to set up, putting in video and audio equipment on the outside and inside to record men arriving and walking into the house.
+Before that, they posted several decoy profiles on the [aforementioned] websites and invited men who had previously initiated conversations involving paying for sex.

 - Berlin Police Department

-- Web-Based Reverse Sting, Shaming:
+Web-Based Reverse Sting, Identity Disclosure:

 - “Berlin Sex Sting Nets Numerous Arrests”, Moultrie Observer, November 5 2013.